 Detailed evaluation

+D1.
+In Section 6, it always selects the top-10 features in the ranking (Top10-Rank_Score, Top10-SVM).
+There are no comparisons with different top values.
+One can’t conclude that Top10-Rank_Score is the best choice.
+More experimental results on different top values should be reported in the paper.

-D. In section 5.2, the first formula should be followed by ‘,’, not ‘.’.
+D2.
+In section 5.2, the first formula should be followed by ‘,’, not ‘.’.

 Do you think this paper should be considered for a best paper award?.
 Look for top-quality work and presentation that might even be seminal, not just the best paper in your batch.